From Instant Noodles to Ferraris Income Elasticity of Demand (YED)

 • Examples: Ferraris, exotic holidays, high-end electronics

-• Real-life vibe: You get a pay rise, and suddenly you “need” a Dyson hair dryer.
+• Real-life IB Economics example: You get a pay rise, and suddenly you “need” a Dyson hair dryer.

 Inferior Goods (YED < 0)